akorkovelos/agrodem/README.md

 Documentation: To be updated

-Agrodem estimates electricity demand for ground water irrigation
+Agrodem provides an estimate of water and electricity demand for ground water irrigation.
+The current model is designed to run a simple analysis for a selection of crops (maize, cassava) and locations in Mozambique.
+Results are solely indicative.

 ## Input requirements
-- Pilot_Input_Crop.csv
+- Pilot_Input_Crop.csv (per crop)
-- Pilot_Input_Crop_Calendar.xlsx
+- Pilot_Input_Crop_Calendar.xlsx (per crop)
 - Pilot_Input_Fuel_Prices.xlsx

 ## Model usage (To be updated)

-- Download and install anaconda
+- Download and install python through anaconda distribution
-- Make sure jupyter notebook is active and functional
+- Make sure jupyter notebook is active
 - Install requirements as described below
 - Open and run notebook in order; Part A - Part B and Part C